Dear guests and visitors from afar,

 Hotels – Housekeeping

-Apparently the average tip for housekeeping is $2-5 per night stayed, depending on how many nights and how messy your kids are.
+The average tip for housekeeping is $2 to 5 per night stayed, depending on how many nights and how messy your kids are.

 Tour Guides / Instructors

-The general consensus around town is that a guide/instructor who gives great service will always be happy to receive a 15% gratuity.
-Many people don’t tip on tours but considering the amount of time you spend with this one person, or that your safety and well-being may be in their hands, it makes sense to offer gratitude for a job well done.
+The consensus around town is that a guide/instructor who gives great service will always be happy to receive a cash $10 to $20 tip (or 10 to 20% of the tour cost).
+Some people don’t tip on tours but considering the amount of time you spend with this one person, or that your safety and well-being may be in their hands, it makes sense to offer gratitude for a job well done.

 Ski School / Ski Lessons

-The Whistler Blackcomb ski school offersa huge range of lessons, and regardless of whether you do a half day or multi-day camp a 10-20 % tip on a ski lesson is the generally accepted rate.
+The Whistler Blackcomb Snow School offers a huge range of lessons, and regardless of whether you do a half-day or multi-day camp a 10 to 20 % tip on a ski lesson is the generally accepted rate.
 Note that if you have a ski or snowboard instructor over several days or you have the kids in an adventure camp you might want to tip at the end of the week.

 Don’t tip on group yoga sessions and while most yoga teachers I talked to said they don’t get tipped on privates some reported that it does happen.
 This one is up to you.

 And that is that.
 We may have forgotten a few things but overall, the above list covers most of the local customs around tipping and gratuity.
-The easiest way to remember it all is other than restaurants and bars, few people will give you a hard time for not tipping but when in doubt tip 15% (Perhaps unsurprisingly, it has been reported that people who throw big money around town will sometimes find the word has gotten out and they receive perks and/or “locals treatment.”
-Such is the way of the world, I suppose.)
+The easiest way to remember it all is other than restaurants and bars, few people will give you a hard time for not tipping but when in doubt tip 15% (before tax).
+Perhaps unsurprisingly, it has been reported that people who throw big money around town will sometimes find the word has gotten out and they receive perks and/or “locals treatment.”
+Such is the way of the world, I suppose.

-The best part is you don’t have to tip nature, and scenery is free.
+The best part is you don’t have to tip nature, and the scenery is free.
 Have fun.